TheDudeman-67/Flying-arrow-game/README.md

 ### For players:
 Click on releases and download the .exe file.

-NOTICE: When you double click the .exe to run it, your comoputer will most likely say this app may contain malware in an orange square.
+NOTICE: When you double click the .exe to run it, your computer will most likely say this app may contain malware in an orange square.
 To run the game, click more info and then run anyways.
 (It says this because im not licensed yet)

 ### For those who want to see the code:
 Download the .py (python) file in the main branch. (requires python to be installed on your computer)